-- Natalie Obaldia is promoted to Strategic Engagement Specialist for SGC's Climate Change Research program. - Mahima Ali joins as the Resilient Community Policy Associate for SGC's Health and Equity Program. - Jennifer Kim, a beloved member of our Transformative Climate Communities team, has left SGC.
+- Natalie Obaldia has been promoted to Strategic Engagement Specialist for SGC's Climate Change Research program. - Mahima Ali joined SGC as the Resilient Community Policy Associate for SGC's Health and Equity Program. - Jennifer Kim, a member of our Transformative Climate Communities team, has left SGC.
 We thank her for her service and wish her the best in future endeavors.